 Expert worked on the theory of the glass transition in polymers, along with associated hydrodynamic and light scattering properties while a postdoctoral fellow with Julian Gibbs at Brown University.
-He published three papers with Expert.
+He published three papers with Drs.
 Gibbs and Ed DiMarzio, who shared the high polymer physics prize from the American Physical Society for their theory of the glass transition.

 Expert has worked on industrially funded projects for ink-jet printing of nonaqueous electrolytes, non-paper substrates, printability on specially coated papers, and ink formulations for digital printing.
 He is currently investigating ink/substrate interactions and surface chemistry for different ink-jet ink formulations.
 In addition he is formulating hot melt inks for printing three-dimensional structures using hot melt ink jet printers.
 Ink-jet printing is a prominent part of undergraduate and graduate courses that Expert teaches on digital printing (please see his paragraph on digital printing).
 Expert has published several papers relating to ink-jet printing.